 For porous material, non-negligible air leakages can be observed.
-Therefore, the use of the EPick is not recommended.
 Considering that, the Vacuum Gripper will work in a continuous mode to compensate leakages and the reached vacuum will depend on 4 main factors:

-- 1. Pump flow rate

-- 2. The model of suction cups
+- 1. Pump flow rate - 2.
+The model of suction cups

-- 3. Porosity of materials

-- 4. Payload to lift
+- 3. Porosity of materials - 4.
+Payload to lift

-Fig. 6-11: Porous material
+Fig. 6-12: Porous material